Blog

 Conclusion

 It is essential to understand how our creditworthiness is assessed and what considerations a lender has when doing so.
-Under ECOA, disregarding income “from parents” is an accepted practice, as it is perceived as a potentially unstable source of income.
+Under ECOA, disregarding income from parents is an accepted practice, as it is perceived as a potentially unstable source of income.

 Legal and Tax Disclaimer

-Please be advised that the content presented in this blog is for informational purposes only and should not be construed as legal or tax advice.
-The articles and information provided here are written from the perspective of a real estate agent affiliated with Keller Williams, and do not represent legal or tax counsel.
+Readers are advised that the content presented in this blog is for informational purposes only and should not be construed as legal or tax advice.
+The articles and information provided here are written from the perspective of a real estate agent affiliated with Luxury Collective, and do not represent legal or tax advice.

-As the author, I am a licensed real estate professional under Keller Williams, holding Brokerage DRE License Number: #02197031.
-However, it is important to note that my expertise is in the field of real estate, and not in legal or tax matters.
-The insights and opinions shared on this blog are based on my experiences and knowledge in the real estate industry and should be treated as general guidance rather than definitive legal or tax advice.
+As the author, I am a licensed real estate professional under Luxury Collective, with DRE Brokerage License Number: #02230789.
+However, it is important to note that my expertise is in the real estate field, and not in legal or tax matters.
+The insights and opinions shared on this blog are based on my experiences and knowledge in the real estate industry and should be considered general guidance, rather than definitive legal or tax advice.

 For specific legal or tax concerns relating to any real estate transactions or investments, readers are strongly encouraged to consult with a qualified attorney or tax advisor who can provide tailored advice based on your individual circumstances and the latest legal and regulatory requirements.

-The information on this blog is provided "as is" without warranty of any kind, and I, along with Keller Williams and its affiliates, disclaim all liability for any loss, damage, or misunderstanding arising from reliance on the information contained herein.
+The information on this blog is provided “as is” without warranty of any kind, and I, along with Luxury Collective and its affiliates, disclaim all liability for any loss, damage or misunderstanding arising from the use of the information contained herein.

 Related news